52 FREE Tips To Develop Your Club in 2018 | Part 2

 43.Use Google Locally

-People still search for products and service providers via Google Local, so make sure your club is listed.
-It’s free and will certainly help with your search engine marketing.
+People search for products and service providers via Google Local and Google Maps, so make sure your club is listed.
+It’s free and will certainly help people to find you.

-Public relations is about managing and enhancing your reputation.
-And part of that lies in effectively monitoring what people are saying about you online.
-Manage your reputation by tracking conversation and responding to anything accordingly.
-This could be done through Facebook and twitter, as well as google.
+More than ever PR for your club is about managing and developing its reputation.
+Part of this lies in efficiently monitoring what people are saying about you online.
+Manage your reputation by tracking the conversation and responding to anything accordingly.
+This could be done through Facebook and Twitter, as well as Google.

 45.Get a new website design